clriggs/gradients-SKIRT-Pipeline/README.md

 6. storeBestAsFits.py - store mock photometry as Fits file
 7. resolvedImagesFromFits.py - make images from Fits file with custom color scaling

+**Note: you can batch run each script using the .sh scripts of the same name.**